 His message isn’t just for adults.
-Doyin authored two picture books for children published by Feiwel & Friends (an imprint of mega-publisher Macmillan).
-The first was I WONDER that recognizes the insecurities many new fathers have while raising their children, but also celebrates the fact that dads are never insecure when it comes to the love they have for their kiddos.
-His latest picture book, WHAT’S THE DIFFERENCE? tackles the tough topic of introducing kids to positive race-relations without raising them to be “colorblind.”
+Doyin authored two picture books for children published by Feiwel & Friends.
+The first was I Wonder that recognizes the insecurities many new fathers have while raising their children but also celebrates the fact that dads are never insecure when it comes to the love they have for their kiddos.
+His latest picture book, What’s the Difference? tackles the tough topic of introducing kids to positive race-relations without raising them to be “colorblind.”
 It was the #1 New Release in the ultra-competitive children’s “Explore The World” category on Amazon.

 Through his books, keynote speeches, workshops, media appearances, and his new “Just Stick To Parenting” podcast, Doyin regularly demonstrates that he is a leader in the fields of mental health, diversity & inclusion, healthy masculinity, and fatherhood.